joroinnoroff/joroinnoroff/README.md

 - 🔭 I’m currently working on  https://by-siv.no
 - 🌱 I’m currently learning Front end & mobile development at Høyskolen Kristiania

-- 💬 Ask me about what ever is on your mind
 - 📫 How to reach me: